joisandresky/ziggo-cloner/README.md

 # Go Project Cloner

-This is a simple script to clone a go project from github written in Zig.
+This is a simple app to clone a go project from git repository written in Zig.

 ## Requirements